-As you probably know, interest rates are currently at an all-time low due to the Fed’s historic reaction to the Coronavirus pandemic.
+As you probably know, interest rates are extremely low due right now due to the Fed’s actions in response to the Covid-19 pandemic.

 Millions of retirees live at least partially off the interest earned from those types of accounts, and a great percentage of them depend on earned interest for the bulk of their retirement income.

 To be sure, many retirees are hurting hurting financially right now.

 Unfortunately, the desperation shared by many of our retirees has made them a prime target for scammers.

 A wide variety of scams are always being targeted at seniors, but right now the big one seems to be the numerous High Yield Investment Program scams that have recently popped up on social media and the Internet at large.

 In a nutshell, these scams offer ridiculously high yields on their “investments” if the retiree will simply buy into the plan.